-In addition to biking, I also like to read.
+In addition to playing in the snow, I also like to read.
 The following books, articles, and websites continue to benefit my work.

 Alberti, R. E., & Emmons, M. L. (2017).
 Your perfect right: Assertiveness and equality in your life and relationships.